OnStar Guardian

 Adding the map as the primary function on the home screen deprioritized the size and space previously used for the 3 buttons (Roadside, Blue Button, SOS) on the original concept.
 After exploring trays, bottom navigation and floating action buttons, the most successful iteration drew inspiration from OnStar’s legacy physical hardware.

 This familiar 3-button assembly design has remained a constant across the generations of OnStar hardware for decades.
-Containing the Guardian buttons in a similar treatment and floating them over the map, gave the app a more immersive and airy feel while paying homage to OnStar’s history.
+Containing the Guardian buttons in a similar treatment and floating them over the map provided quick access and familiarity.

 Product Launch